Emancipation Park

 Throughout its 140-year history, Emancipation Park has served as a gathering place for Juneteenth celebrations and stands as a monument of hope in the Third Ward and the City of Houston.
 In early 2017, a $33.6 million park improvement project was completed by the OST/Almeda Corridors Redevelopment Authority (TIRZ#7) and City of Houston Parks and Recreation Department (HPARD).

 Enhancements include an updated gym, community center and pool, a new stage for cultural performances, a baseball field and outdoor fountain, and community and public art features.
-The foundation has granted a total of $3 million to Emancipation Park including a $2 million grant in 2012 to renovate the existing historic pool house and shade structures and, in 2017, committed another $1 million to the park’s conservancy to further programming and operations matching a $250,000 challenge grant by H-E-B.
+The foundation gifted a $2 million grant in 2012 to renovate the existing historic pool house and shade structures and, in 2017, committed another $1 million to the park’s conservancy to further programming and operations matching a $250,000 challenge grant by H-E-B.

 The park was officially re-dedicated with a public ceremony of events on June 17, 2017.
 In partnership with HPARD, Emancipation Park Conservancy schedules and produces programs in the park that serve the community.

-Information on page is current as of January 28, 2025.
-Lifetime gift total of $4,960,100 may include other gifts not mentioned in the web copy above.
+Information on page is current as of January 28, 2026.
+The life to date gifts and future commitments total of $12,497,611 may include other gifts not mentioned in the web copy above.

 Emancipation Park Conservancy